rlunar/valkey-workshops/cache_me_if_you_can/docs/workshop/content/3-advanced-caching/1-weather-api/index.en.md

 - **Rate Limits**: APIs often limit the number of requests per time period
 - **Reliability**: External services may be slow or temporarily unavailable

-## The Solution: Cache-Aside with Distributed Locking
+## The Solution: Cache-Aside Pattern

-The implementation uses cache-aside pattern with distributed locking to prevent cache stampede:
+The implementation uses the cache-aside pattern to optimize API calls:

 1. **Check Cache First**: Before calling the API, check if the data exists in cache
-2. **Cache Miss**: If not cached, acquire a distributed lock
+2. **Cache Miss**: If not cached, call the external API
-3. **Call API**: Fetch data from OpenWeatherMap API
-4. **Store in Cache**: Save the API response with TTL (15 minutes default)
+3. **Store in Cache**: Save the API response with TTL (15 minutes default)
-5. **Cache Hit**: Subsequent requests return data from cache instantly
+4. **Cache Hit**: Subsequent requests return data from cache instantly

 ### Flow Diagram